neovim/neovim/MAINTAIN.md

 The neovim repository includes a backport [github action](https://github.com/zeebe-io/backport-action).
 In order to trigger the action, a PR must be labeled with a label matching the form `backport release-0.X`.
-If the label is applied before the PR is merged, the backport will be filed automatically against the target branch.
-Otherwise, comment `\backport` on the merged PR *after* the label has been applied to trigger a backport.
 Note, the PR must have a description in the issue body, or the backport will fail.

 Third-party dependencies
 --------------